andrewsunglaekim/wdi_dc5_instructors/w04/lesson_plans/d03_sinatra_dbs/lesson_plan.md

 end
 ```

+## You do (25m)
-## You do, update your blog application to have create update and delete functionality through RESTful resources.
+- update your blog application to have create update and delete functionality through RESTful resources.
 Test with postman